demilii/LS401_interview/README.md

 1. A ground plane.
 2. One ball locate at the original point.
-3. Two point light sources which create shadow effect on object. (optional) Visualize the light with point light helper.
+3. Two point light sources which create shadow effect on object.
+Visualize the light with point light helper (optional) .
 4. (optional) Fly the camera by keyboard control and change the look at point by dragging the mouse.